 Get full access to Outside Learn, our online education hub featuring in-depth fitness, nutrition, and adventure courses and more than 2,000 instructional videos when you sign up for Outside+ Sign up for Outside+ today.

 We long for the wild.
 We yearn for quiet peaks, undisturbed lakes, and stretches of lonely trail.
 Though we experience them alone, it’s this passion that bring us together.
 And, whether we’re grizzled vets or awestruck newbies, it all started with one life-changing trip.
-Here’s a tribute to the places that made you, our readers, part of the tribe.
+Here’s a tribute to the places that made you, our readers, backpackers for life.

 Sequoia & Kings Canyon National Parks, California

 Wildfire Alert: In 2021, the KNP Complex Fire burned through large portions of Sequoia and Kings Canyon National Parks.
 Roads, trails, and campgrounds may be closed.
 Visit the website for up-t0-date information and when in doubt, call the park.

 Here’s an easy way to create a lifelong passion for the outdoors: Blow your mind on a slice of crazy-cool scenery.
 The Grand Canyon will do it.
 So will a geyser in Yellowstone.
 Or a never-ending ridgeline in the San Juans.
 Or the world’s largest trees.